MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordBuilder.md

 # KeywordBuilder

-Contains the methods for defining a keyword.
-For information about Builders, see [Builders](../concepts/builders.md).
+Contains the methods for defining and building a keyword.
+For information about builders, see [Builders](../concepts/builders.md).

 Example usage:
 ```javascript